 The Last 17km – Bump to Beach

-· Race bibs to be worn on your front and back and visible at all times (supplied by event organiser)
+Race bib to be worn on your front and visible at all times (supplied by event organiser)

-· 1 x set of maps and course description in zip lock bag (provided by event organiser)
+1 x set of maps and course description in zip lock bag

-· Head torch if you are an early starter.
+Head torch if you are an early starter (64km K2PD Solo only).

-You can buy an ‘Emergency Pack’ that contains 2 compression bandages and a whistle for $30 when you register.
-There is a gear check at registration and at each checkpoint.
+You can buy an ‘Emergency Pack’ that contains 2 compression bandages and a whistle for $20 when you register.
+There is a gear check at registration, at each checkpoint and anywhere along the course.

 You must be at least 18 years old on race day to participate as in individual in the 64km Ultra race.
 You must be 16 years or older on race day to participate in the relay.
 Juniors aged 16-17 years can only complete ONE leg of the relay.
 Another relay member can run with the junior.

 This event is not suitable for walkers.
-All competitors must reach the Highway Checkpoint by 4.00pm.
+All competitors must reach the beach by 5.00pm.

 You must be sufficiently skilled and have trained to undertake the event.
 The course is reasonably demanding with remote sections that can result in slower first aid / rescue response times.
 You must be in good health to compete in this event.